-33 Appendix C provides a full-page sample of the letter without the additional red boxes.
+34 See Appendix C for a full-page sample of the letter without the additional red boxes.

-34 The envelope (see Appendix B for a sample) includes the logo of The University of Texas at Dallas, a well-known institution in Dallas County, and the name of one of the professors from that university.
-The envelope also included non-profit organization postage.
-The letter contained the official logo of The University of Texas at Dallas in the header as well as a physical address that they could write to and the URL for the study's website.
-The website included general information about the study (without discussing any hypotheses or what the study was about) as well as contacts for the researchers and the Institutional Review Board.
+35 The envelope featured the logo of The University of Texas at Dallas, a well-known institution in Dallas County; the name of one of the professors from that university; and non-profit organization postage.
+See Appendix B for a sample.
+The letter also featured the official logo of The University of Texas at Dallas in the header, as well as a physical address and the URL of the study's website.
+The website provided general information about the study (without discussing any hypotheses or what the study was about) and contact information for the researchers and the institutional review board.

-35 Some properties are jointly owned by multiple individuals (typically, husband and wife).
-In those cases, we sent a single letter addressed to all the individuals listed as owners.
+36 In cases where properties were jointly owned by multiple individuals (typically, husband and wife), we sent a single letter addressed to all listed owners.